siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 005 Recognition Without a Brain.md

 What the conditions require is a physical system that can be changed by encounter in a way that persists and influences future response.
 That is a very general description.
-Living systems satisfy it at many scales: cellular, immunological, endocrine, muscular, neural, and organismal.
+Living systems satisfy it at many scales: cellular, endocrine, muscular, neural, and organismal.

 Recognition, on this picture, is not the invention of brains.
 It is a pervasive physical capacity that brains inherited, deepened, accelerated, and